PrajeetSingh/OracleRACGitHubKB/Oracle Clusterware Introduction.md

 ## Oracle Clusterware Networking

 * Each node must have at least two network adapters.
 One for Public network and other for Private network.
+  * But we can have multiple Network Interfaces for both Public and Private Networks to provide High Availability.

 * Each public network must support TCP/IP

 * The interconnect (Private Network) adapter must support UDP (User Datagram Protocol) or RDS (Reliable Data Socket)

 * All platforms use Grid Interprocess Communication (GIPc)

 Each node must have at least two network adapters: one for the public network interface and the other for the private network interface or interconnect.